squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 #format wiki
 #language en

-= Using C-ICAP for proxy content antivirus checking on-the-fly =
+= Using c-icap for proxy content antivirus checking on-the-fly =

  ''by YuriVoinov''